TruthFinder Opt Out Guide

 Assisted:

-- Pros: You remove your data faster, handle verification, track the process, and monitor re-listing across data broker sites.
+- and monitor re-listing across data broker sites.

-- Cons: You still need to confirm identity and consent.
+- you still need to confirm identity and consent.

 We remove your data for you - faster, verified, trackable.